 Given current limitations of genetic and toxin models of reproductive aging in studying sex differences in mouse models of AD, we advocate gonadectomy as a relevant and reliable manipulation.

 Gonadal hormone depletion: dissecting a sex difference

-[91, 92]).
+If the comparison between gonadectomized males and females reveals a sex difference, further mechanistic dissection can be achieved by determining whether sex chromosomes or organizational effects of hormones (long-lasting effects of hormones that persist in their absence) explain the difference (Figure 3).
+One strategy to delineate these possibilities is through a genetic approach using the “four core genotypes” (FCG) model.
+FCG mice produce XX mice with ovaries, XX mice with testes, XY mice with ovaries, and XY mice with testes (reviewed in [91, 92]).
 These mice can be crossed with transgenic mouse models of disease, including AD models.
-Gonadectomy of all male and female offspring in adulthood enables a complex but precise comparison of whether the observed sex difference is explained by sex chromosomes or organizational effects of gonadal hormones (as reviewed in
+Gonadectomy of all male and female offspring in adulthood enables a complex but precise comparison of whether the observed sex difference is explained by sex chromosomes or organizational effects of gonadal hormones (as reviewed in ).

 Mouse models of AD

 The necessity of dissecting molecular mechanisms and identifying potential therapies to improve the human condition requires using animal models of disease.
 A model is only useful, however, if the discoveries generated truly inform us about human disease and potential treatments.
 Thus, attention to aspects of the AD mouse model that recapitulate clinical manifestations of human AD, such as cognition and its underlying substrates, is essential.